Researchers from Australia’s national research agency CSIRO claim that SARS-CoV-2 is a resilient virus that can survive for days.

 - The virus tends to survive longer on non-porous and smooth surfaces like steel and glass.

-- Lastly, the virus survives longer on paper banknotes then it does on plastic ones.
+- Lastly, the virus survives longer on paper banknotes than it does on plastic ones.

 The best way to combat the virus is with good science and relevant facts.
 At first, there was a lot of speculation about how long the virus can survive on non-organic surfaces.
 Now, the research is showing that the virus can survive for days in good conditions.
 With this knowledge, governments can create better prevention plans.
 Furthermore, they can determine which of the existing techniques have a real effect.